dolanske/curry.ts/README.md

 ## Fading

-Applies a fading in/out/toggle animation to the selected elements
+Apply fading in & out animation to the selected elements
 ```ts
 interface FadeOptions {
   duration?: number